Umuzi-org/ACN-syllabus/content/learning-how-to-teach-coders/polishing-projects/_index.md

 ---
+_db_id: 652
+content_type: topic
+ready: true
 title: Polishing existing projects
-content_type: topic
-ready: True
 ---

 This type of intervention is a lot like industry standard pair programming.
 It differs in that: industry pair programming is mostly about building working code, whereas our main focus is to get the follower to understand their code.